GII/TVKAE/README.md

   - Github: "https://github.com/marcocaruso/mimu_optical_dataset_caruso_sassari" or at
   - IEEEDataPort: "https://ieee-dataport.org/documents/mimuopticalsassaridataset".

-For the programs to work with these data, it is neccesary that this folder contains the function "correctQuat.m", available 1n those repositories.
+In order for the programs to work with these data, it is necessary that this folder contains the function "correctQuat.m", available 1n those repositories.